 - Add the diced potatoes, stock, thyme and bay leaves to the pot.
 Mix everything together.

-- Bring to a boil, then reduce heat down to simmer.
+- Bring to a boil over a high heat, then reduce heat down to simmer.
 Cover and let simmer for 20 minutes, or until potatoes are very soft.
 Fish out the bay leaves from the pot and discard.

 Notes